What would the home of a gargoyle be like? A woman finds out.

 She rubbed her eyes.

 A black blur focused into a large black cat sitting on top of the sofa.
 The dog was nowhere.
 Sitting up, she looked at the clock.
 Both hands were near VIII.
 She looked at the window.
 It was daylight.
 Unwilling to believe she had slept nearly an entire day, she went to the clock.
-Nothing seemed wrong except she hadn’t noticed the smile on the gargoyle, and the eyes seemed filled with satisfaction at accomplishing a feat.
+Nothing seemed wrong except the eyes and smile on the gargoyle now seemed filled with satisfaction at accomplishing a feat.

 Calico felt Lupin’s paws on her leg.
 He was whining.
 An alarm sounded deep within her.
 She stepped back, turned, and ran out of the house.